ecohealthalliance/grits-deploy-scripts/README.md

 ### Setting up a server:

-Unless you have in depth knowledge of the grits source code, we recommend only deploying it on dedicated machines.
+Unless you have in-depth knowledge of the grits source code, we recommend only deploying it on dedicated machines.
-Other processes on the system may conflict with it and vice-versa.
+Other processes on the system may conflict with it.

 In all our deployments we have used Ubuntu 14.04 LTS 64bit 4+vCPU AWS instances.
 These instance are stock AWS instances.
 When launching the instance